copious-world/shm-typed-lru/readme.md

 ### initHopScotch(key,lru_key,am_initializer,max_element_count)

-This method, **initHopSchotch**, initializes hopscotch hashing in a shared memory regions, identified by *key*.
+This method, **initHopSchotch**, initializes Hopscotch hashing in a shared memory regions, identified by *key*.
 It associates the hash table with a previously allocated region intialied by **initLRU**.
 Use *lru_key*, the shared memory key for the LRU list so that the module may find the region.
 The parameter, *am_initializer*, tells the module if the regions should be initialized for the process or if it should be picked up (copying the header).
 There should be just one process that sets *am_initializer* to true.
 The max_element_count should be the same or bigger than the element count returned from the LRU methods, *lru\_max\_count* or *initLRU*.
 Having more is likey a good idea.
 Depending on how good your hash is, up to twice as much might be OK.

 # Cleanup
 This library does cleanup of created SHM segments only on normal exit of process, see [`exit` event](https://nodejs.org/api/process.html#process_event_exit).

 If you want to do cleanup on terminate signals like `SIGINT`, `SIGTERM`, please use [node-cleanup](https://github.com/jtlapp/node-cleanup) / [node-death](https://github.com/jprichardson/node-death) and add code to exit handlers:
 ```js
 shm.detachAll();